JJv03/JJv03/README.md

 I like to consider that I am an educated and friendly person.
 Always willing to learn and improve.
 I take my obligations seriously but I like to do them with joy.
 Working on personal projects.

-I am graduated at Computer Science at EINA-UNIZAR (University of Zaragoza).
+I am graduated at Computer Science at EINA-UNIZAR (University of Zaragoza) and studying a master on Robotics, Graphics and Computer Vision.

 Also I'm working on a project about a real time controller for a videogame.